answersLogoWhite

 The static anthropometric data is a basic set of numbered variables and brief descriptions of their use in ergonomics while the body is still.
 The dynamic anthropometric data is a basic set of numbered variables and brief descriptions of their use in ergonomics while the body is moving.

-What are the components of anthropometric?
+What are the activities in anthropometric?